sunkara-30/sdprasanth/README.md

 ## 🧑🏾‍💻 Accomplishments!
 - AWS Certified Solutions Architect Assoc.
-- Microsoft AZ-900
 - Created an my own AI agent with open source models!
 Cleaning up and making more stream lined for public from what I have
-- First open sourced project (still improving) [jobDetective](https://github.com/terryyoung22/Job-detective)
+- First open sourced project (still improving)
 - Wrote a python script that pulls cloudtrail logs using AWS API and places them on your desktop each day (executed by cron)
 - Made personal AWS API site built on flask (Will be open sourced soon)
 - Learned React and wrote a portfolio in the language!...Which is now deprecated as of 9/1/22, but will return!